Alireza-Moh/whisperer_for_laravel/README.md

 Contributions are always welcome!

 If you encounter any issues, feel free to open an issue on the [GitHub Issues page](https://github.com/Alireza-Moh/idea_whisperer_for_laravel/issues).
-If you want to contribute to the project, please fork the repository and submit a pull request
+If you want to contribute to the project, please do not hesitate :)

 ## License